Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 5-5 against the spread and 7-3 overall over their last 10 contests.
+- The Suns have a 5-5 record against the spread while finishing 7-3 overall in their past 10 games.

-- The Suns have gone over the total in six of their last 10 contests.
+- Phoenix has covered the spread in a higher percentage of its home games than away games.
+It has covered 22 times in 41 opportunities when playing at home, and it has covered 21 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.